-PROGRAM TECHNICAL STANDARS AND ESSENTIAL FUNCTIONS
+PROGRAM TECHNICAL STANDARDS AND ESSENTIAL FUNCTIONS

 Technical standards are the fundamental abilities that are required to complete the degree.
-These standards are determined by the competency, proficiency and/or skill standards set forth by the appropriate accrediting and professional organizations and apply to classroom, laboratory and clinical environments.
+These standards are determined by the competency, proficiency and/or skill standards set forth by the appropriate accrediting and professional organizations and apply to classroom, laboratory, and clinical environments.
 Technical Standards for this program are below:

-- Ability to participate in online classroom learning and exchanges. - Sufficient use of the senses of vision, hearing, somatic sensation and motor movement necessary to learn and perform applicable laboratory and clinical procedures - Sufficient cognitive and physical ability to comply with physical, chemical and biohazard precautions.
+- Ability to participate in online classroom learning and exchanges. - Sufficient use of the senses of vision, hearing, somatic sensation, and motor movement necessary to learn and perform applicable laboratory and clinical procedures - Sufficient cognitive and physical ability to comply with physical, chemical and biohazard precautions.

 The use of an assistive device(s), program time extensions or other forms of support necessary to accomplish the requirements of the program are allowed.
-Such accommodation must be requested in a timely manner, and must be documented, reasonable, appropriate and available to TJU.
+It is the responsibility of the student to request an appropriate accommodation.
+Such accommodation must be requested in a timely manner, and must be documented, reasonable, appropriate, and available to Thomas Jefferson University.
+The University will provide reasonable accommodations provided that such accommodations do not fundamentally alter the nature of the program and/or do not impose an undue hardship such as those that cause significant expense, difficulty or are unduly disruptive to the educational process.